Formula One: Cars and technology

 Modern Formula One cars are mid-engined, hybrid, semi-open cockpit, open-wheel, single-seaters.
 The chassis is made largely of carbon-fibre composites, rendering it light but extremely stiff and strong.
 The whole car, including the driver but not fuel, weighs only 800 kg – the minimum weight set by the regulations.
-If the construction of the car is lighter than the minimum, it can be ballasted to add the necessary weight.
-The race teams take advantage of this by placing this ballast at the extreme bottom of the chassis, thereby locating the centre of gravity as low as possible in order to improve handling and weight transfer.
+If the construction of the car is lighter than the minimum, ballast can be added to reach the necessary weight.
+The race teams take advantage of this by placing this ballast at the extreme bottom of the chassis, thereby lowering the centre of gravity as much as possible in order to improve handling and weight transfer.

-Aerodynamic downforce generated by the "wings" mounted to the front and rear of Formula One cars alongside ground effect created by low air pressure under the flat bottom of the car, plays a large role in determining its speed.
-Downforce of 2.5 times the car's weight can be achieved at full speed, and a lateral force with a magnitude of up to 3.5 times that of the force of gravity (3.5g) in cornering.
+Aerodynamic downforce, generated by the "wings" mounted at the front and rear of Formula One cars along with ground effect created by low air pressure under the flat bottom of the car, plays a large role in determining the car's ability to be handled at high speeds.
+A downforce of 2.5 times the car's weight can be achieved at full speed, and a lateral force with a magnitude of up to 3.5 times that of the force of gravity (3.5g) in cornering.